Baja Fairy Duster: Charming Nonstop Bloomer

 Baja Fairy Duster Cultivars

-Calliandra californica ‘Mexicali Rose’ is another Civano Growers hybrid.
+Calliandra californica ‘Mexicali Rose PP36387‘ is a patented Civano Growers’ exclusive.
 It flowers profusely and maintains a slightly rounded, symmetrical 4’ by 4’ shape.

-Calliandra californica Sarita is a patented ground cover form of Baja fairy duster that grows about a foot tall and can have a 5 foot spread.
+Calliandra californica ‘Sarita‘ is a patented ground cover form of Baja fairy duster that grows about a foot tall and has a 5 foot spread.
 It can be grown as a trailing plant in pots.
 It is extremely cold-hardy and can survive temperatures down to 5°F.

 Plant Lover Facts

-While Baja fairy duster’s scientific name is Calliandra california, it is not native to California — it’s native to northwestern Mexico.
+While Baja fairy duster’s scientific name is Calliandra california, it is not native to the US state of California — it’s native to northwestern Mexico.
 California refers to Baja California, a state in Mexico.

 Parts of this plant were used traditionally to make a red dye and medicinally to treat fever, toothache, and bladder, kidney, and prostate issues.